 We liked listening to the story together, and since it was an audio book, we could pause and talk about the different scenes that we were listening to.
 As someone who has always enjoyed books, I like the idea of introducing my kids to literature.

-Relying on the iPad on long road trips
+7. Don't be afraid to rely on the iPad on long road trips

 As a last resort, it helps to pack along an iPad preloaded with movies and games.
 We usually manage to get through most of the road trip without pulling out the iPad, but sometimes we can't avoid it.